The greatest over of them all?

-Many people can recall outstanding deliveries, such as Shane Warne's'ball of the century' to Mike Gatting at Old Trafford in 1993
+Many people can recall outstanding deliveries, such as Shane Warne's "ball of the century" to Mike Gatting at Old Trafford in 1993.
+It's not often that a whole over stands out in the mind quite so dramatically, but one which is still talked about came at Bridgetown in March 1981.

 The bowler was Michael Holding, and the unfortunate batsman on the receiving end was Geoff Boycott.
 Even at the time the over was recognised as something special, and almost a quarter of a century later nothing has surpassed it.